-- Trichinopoly or Trichy was in the hands of the French and Chanda Sahib, but the Fort of Trichinopoly was held by Muhammad Ali.
+- Trichinopoly or Trichy was in the hands of the French and Chanda Sahib, but the Fort of Trichinopoly was held by Muhammad Ali Khan Wallaja.
 Chanda Sahib wanted to eliminate Muhammad Ali and consolidate his position as the Carnatic’s Nawab.
-So, he led a force to besiege the Fort of Trichinopoly.
+So, he led a force to besiege the fort of Trichinopoly (Present-day Tiruchirappalli).

 - Even though the British supported Muhammad Ali, their response was weak and the British authorities were bracing themselves to give up Trichy to the French.

 - Robert Clive, however, had a different plan which he proposed to the Madras Governor, Thomas Saunders.

 - Clive masterminded a plan to attack Arcot, the capital of Chanda Sahib.
 This was a divisionary tactic to force Chanda Sahib to lift the siege at Trichy.

 - Thus, 200 British soldiers along with 300 sepoys and 8 European officers (four of whom were civilians employed with the Company specifically called for this expedition), marched towards Arcot on 26th August.

 - Within five days, they were 10 miles short of Arcot.
 Despite the information that the fort at Arcot housed 1000 Indian soldiers, Clive advanced towards it.

 - The Indian troops then fled the fort thinking that the arriving forces were larger and so, Clive’s men were able to occupy the fort taking the weapons abandoned by the Indians.

 - As expected, Chanda Sahib’s troops advanced towards Arcot with 4000 Indian and 100 French soldiers (supplied by Dupleix) to take back Arcot.
 This force also had elephants.